-Chicken mites.
-They are one of the most common chicken pests.
+Chicken mites are one of the most common chicken pests in backyard flocks.
 Most chicken keepers have to deal with them at some time or another.
 They’re an unwelcome guest in the chicken coop, and let’s face it, straight up disgusting.

 If you do find your flock infested with chicken mites, don’t fret, there are plenty of ways to treat your flock and get rid of those pesky pests stat!

 How to Prevent Chicken Mites in the Coop

 Keep a Clean Coop

 Keeping your coop clean and tidy is the first step in mite prevention.
 Changing the bedding frequently, even if you use deep litter, will ensure your flock is healthy and happy.
 Don’t forget under the roosts and nesting boxes!

 Keep a Dust Bath in the Coop or Run